svazqz/php-routing-system/README.md

 ### Configuration file

 **PHP-RoutingSystem** uses a mechanisms named *Drivers* (located in core/drivers) to add functionalities to your app.
 So the configuration must be managed by the *Driver* named **Config.php**.
-Te configuration driver will load your configuration from "config.ini", file that must be placed in the root of the project, and basically must contain:
+Te configuration driver will load your configuration from "config.ini", file that must be placed in the root of the project.

+You can copy `config.sample.ini` to `config.ini` and customize it for your environment.
+The configuration file should contain:

 ```
 [defaults]
-controller = ""
+controller = "Home"
-[db]
+method = "main"

+[database]
+; Eloquent ORM settings
+driver = "mysql"
-host = ""
+host = "localhost"
+port = 3306
+database = "your_database_name"
-user = ""
+username = "your_username"
-password = ""
+password = "your_password"
+charset = "utf8mb4"
+collation = "utf8mb4_unicode_ci"
-name = ""
+prefix = ""

+[app]
+debug = false
+timezone = "UTC"
+environment = "production"
 ```

 If you want to place more configurations you have to define them inside your own section, and they can be accessed: